 Theses and Dissertations Policy

-A thesis or dissertation constitutes an important contribution to scholarship.
+A thesis, dissertation, or capstone project constitutes an important contribution to scholarship.
 Disseminating such contributions is consistent with the Texas State University’s mission to share its scholarly work with other scholars, students, and the public.
 Therefore, the University views the wide and timely dissemination of thesis and dissertation results as an important responsibility in the student research process.

 • The University Libraries collect electronic versions of theses and dissertations (ETDs) via the Vireo platform.
-A copy is made available in the University Scholarship institutional repository and duplicated in long-term distributed digital preservation in Chronopolis.
+A copy is made available in the TXST Digital Repository and duplicated for long-term distributed digital preservation in Chronopolis.
 This preservation copy serves as the official record in compliance with the university's Records Retention Schedule (records series SAP340).

-• Master's theses, Doctoral dissertations, and Honors theses submitted to the University Libraries will be made openly accessible online to the public immediately following the graduating semester term or after the selected embargo period.
+• Master's theses and doctoral dissertations submitted to the University Libraries will be made openly accessible online to the public immediately following the graduating semester term or after the selected embargo period.

-• NOTE: Exceptions include electronic theses or dissertations (ETDs) with Inventions, Discoveries, or Patents (IDPs) or if work described in the thesis or dissertation is restricted by a non-disclosure agreement with a funder or government entity.
-These are handled by special arrangements and please contact us: uscholarship@txstate.edu
+• NOTE: Exceptions include ETDs with Inventions, Discoveries, or Patents (IDPs) or if work described in the thesis or dissertation is restricted by a non-disclosure agreement with a funder or government entity.
+Authors may select the IDP Embargo option and may contact us for more information: copyrightoffice@txstate.edu

 • Texas State University requires dissertations to be submitted to ProQuest/University Microfilms International (UMI).
 Dissertations will be electronically archived by ProQuest/UMI and made available in ProQuest Dissertations & Theses and subject specific databases.